Đọc trang này bằng tiếng Việt

 Status of ICE Deportations to Southeast Asian Countries

 Cambodia: Cambodia signed a repatriation agreement with the U.S. in 2002.
-Since then, over 800 people have been deported from the U.S. to Cambodia.
+Since then, over 1,000 people have been deported from the U.S. to Cambodia.
 The deportations picked up speed in the fall of 2017, when the U.S. cut off visas for certain high-level Cambodian government officials until they start cooperating with U.S. deportation policy.
 Cambodia will not issue a travel document until after interviewing a person.
 Prior to the pandemic, Cambodian officials traveled to the U.S. each year to conduct interviews at a detention facility, and ICE carried out raids targeting Cambodians with removal orders in preparation for the interviews each year.
-Since the pandemic began, arrests have been fewer and more sporadic, and Cambodian officials have conducted interviews virtually.
-There are about 2,000 Cambodians with removal orders in the U.S.
+Since the pandemic began, arrests have been fewer and more sporadic, and Cambodian officials have conducted some interviews virtually.
+There are about 1,700 Cambodians with removal orders in the U.S.

 A nationwide permanent injunction currently requires ICE to send written notice to some Cambodians two weeks before re-arresting them.
 If you were previously released from detention after being ordered deported and have complied with your order of supervision, you should be included in the class action.
 Read ALC's community advisory on the permanent injunction.

-Generally, ICE is not arresting pre-95 people from Vietnam at check-ins.
 There are over 8,600 Vietnamese, Montagnard, and other ethnic minorities with removal orders in the U.S. Find more resources for Vietnamese immigrants who entered the U.S. before 1995.

 Know Your Rights